Konrad Wolf Film University of Babelsberg: Studies

 The university offers courses related to film, within Bachelor of Arts and Master of Arts programs.
 The courses of 2015/16 were animation, animation directing, audio-visual application design, cinematography, digital media culture, script/dramaturgy, film and television production, film culture heritage, film music, film and television directing, media science, editing, directing, drama, sound, sound for picture, scenography/production design, and scenography.

 The Media Studies program is the most research-oriented course at the university and includes basic academic research and application-oriented research that reflects the artistic practice.
 Every year, students of the program collaborate with Sehsuechte, the largest student film festival in Europe, which takes place in April on the university campus and at Thalia Cinema at the Potsdam-Babelsberg station.

 Known films

-Over the years, many movies have been filmed at the university, including Netto, And Along Come Tourists, Move, Combat Girls, Little Thirteen, and Breaking Horizons.
+Over the years, many movies have been filmed at the university, including Netto, And Along Come Tourists, Move, Combat Girls, Little Thirteen, Breaking Horizons, and Rakete Perelman.